Joseph Paxton: Public park design

 Paxton played a pioneering role in the development of public parks in the United Kingdom, helping to shape the early phases of the public parks movement.
+In the 1830s, he landscaped the Serpentine Walks (along the River Wye) in Buxton for the 6th Duke of Devonshire, on what was previously the private gardens of Buxton Old Hall.
+This was incorporated into the 1871 design for Buxton Pavilion Gardens.
 While continuing his duties at Chatsworth, he accepted commissions for urban park design that would have a lasting influence on landscape architecture.
 His first such project was in 1842, when he designed Prince's Park in Liverpool, a semi-private development commissioned by Richard Vaughan Yates.

 However, it was with his layout for Birkenhead Park in 1843 that Paxton made his most significant contribution to public green space.
 Birkenhead Park is widely acknowledged as one of the earliest publicly funded civic parks in Britain, and its design strongly influenced the American landscape architect Frederick Law Olmsted, who visited the site in 1850 and later incorporated many of its principles into Central Park in New York City.

 In addition to Birkenhead, Paxton designed several other urban parks that reflected his approach to accessible green space, including the People's Park in Halifax, parkland in Glasgow, and the landscaped grounds of The Spa, Scarborough.
+In 1863, he designed Baxter Park in Dundee, a 37-acre public green space gifted to the city by linen manufacturer Sir David Baxter and his sisters; it remains the only complete park wholly designed by Paxton in Scotland.
 His contribution to civic space also extended to burial grounds: in October 1845, he was invited to lay out one of the country's first municipal cemeteries in Coventry.
 This became the London Road Cemetery, a site that included ornamental landscaping and a chapelry, and where a memorial to Paxton by sculptor Joseph Goddard was later erected in 1868.